The Pride of the Yankees: Release

 Gehrig died on June 2, 1941.
-The film premiered on July 14, 1942 in New York City at the Astor Theatre, and was shown for one night only at "forty neighborhood theatres."
+The film premiered on July 14, 1942, in New York City at the Astor Theatre, and was shown for one night only at "forty neighborhood theatres".
 Preceding the film was the premiere of an animated short called How to Play Baseball, produced by Walt Disney Animation Studios at Goldwyn's request.

 Reception

 Critical

 Variety magazine called the film a "stirring epitaph" and a "sentimental, romantic saga ... well worth seeing."
 Time magazine said the film was a "grade-A love story" done with "taste and distinction" though it was "somewhat overlong, repetitive, undramatic.
 Baseball fans who hope to see much baseball played in Pride of the Yankees will be disappointed.
 Babe Ruth is there, playing himself with fidelity and considerable humor; so are Yankees Bill Dickey, Bob Meusel, Mark Koenig.
 But baseball is only incidental.
 The hero does not hit a home run and win the girl.
 He is just a hardworking, unassuming, highly talented professional.
 The picture tells the model story of his model life in the special world of professional ballplayers."

-Bosley Crowther of The New York Times called it a "tender, meticulous and explicitly narrative film" that "inclines to monotony" because of its length and devotion to "genial details."
+Bosley Crowther of The New York Times called it a "tender, meticulous and explicitly narrative film" that "inclines to monotony" because of its length and devotion to "genial details".

+Of Maté’s cinematography, the professional journal American Cinematographer wrote: “Maté in this picture does something only rarely seen on the screen, yet which ought to be an integral part of all dramatic cinematography.
+The dominant mood of the film is simple realism.
+Therefore Maté begins the picture in a simple, realistic style of camerawork--almost commonplace as first you look at it.
+But from this simple start, he builds the photographic mood slowly, subtly, almost imperceptibly, until when the climaxing sequences of the picture come--especially the final ‘Lou Gherig day’ scenes-- Maté’s camera-treatment rises to a visual crescendo which adds immeasurably in arousing an emotional response.
+The long-shot down the long, bare tunnel from locker-room to field, when Gherig and his wife stand there before he goes out to receive the last homage of the packed stadium, is one of the most poignantly moving pieces of photography this writer has ever seen on the screen.
+It is in itself enough to bring a tear to the most hardened eye.”